Having a rich amount of lead sources is vital to growing your company, boosting your sales, and increasing the amount of business you receive.

 Find new ways to get media coverage through large events, announcements, creative marketing campaigns, and even media interviews to get people to create content about you and your company.

-Sponsorships revolve around paying people and companies to become lead sources through exposure to their audiences.
+Sponsorships involve paying people and companies to become lead sources through exposure to their audiences.

 To make sure you’re spending your sponsoring efforts in the right places, focus on the companies, events, and people that can provide the most value to your company, fit within your company values, and have the audience you’re trying to reach the most.